oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 1. Set up ingresses that will redirect HTTP from Traefik port 30305 to the clusters in this sample's WebLogic domains.

-    - Option 1: To create the ingresses, use the following YAML to create a file called `/tmp/mii-sample/ingresses/myingresses.yaml` and then call `kubectl apply -f /tmp/mii-sample/ingresses/myingresses.yaml`:
+    - Option 1: To create the ingresses, use the following YAML file to create a file called `/tmp/mii-sample/ingresses/myingresses.yaml` and then call `kubectl apply -f /tmp/mii-sample/ingresses/myingresses.yaml`:

        ```
        apiVersion: extensions/v1beta1